How to Crack WiFi Password (Hack Wi-Fi Network)

 WEP Cracking

-Cracking is the process of exploiting security weaknesses in wireless networks and gaining unauthorized access.
-WEP cracking refers to exploits on networks that use WEP to implement security controls.
-There are basically two types of cracks namely;
+Cracking is the process of exploiting weaknesses in wireless networks to gain unauthorized access.
+WEP cracking targets networks still using WEP and falls into two categories:

 How to Hack WiFi Password using Hacker (WEP Cracking) Tools